 In determining the habitability potential of a planet or moon, Ceres program focuses on its bulk composition, orbital properties, atmosphere, potential chemical interactions, and stellar characteristics.

 Rocky, wet terrestrial-type planets and moons with the potential for Earth-like chemistry are a primary focus of research.
-More information on this will be released once the Ceres II mission is in development.
+More information on this will be released once the Ceres I mission further in development.

 ¹EVA: Extra Vehicular Activity